 In addition, the government's attitude towards VIE structure remains vague.
-There is no clarification in the new FIL whether it is legitimate and whether it falls within the scope of 'foreign investment'.
-However, in a recent legislative draft regarding pre-school education, VIE structure is explicitly prohibited in the sector.
+There is no clarification in the FIL whether it is legitimate and whether it falls within the scope of 'foreign investment'.
+However, in a legislative draft released in 2020 regarding pre-school education, VIE structure is explicitly prohibited in the sector.
 VIE structure could be regarded as illegal in such sectors that are not yet open to foreign investment.
-Moreover, some recent cases show that the SAMR is strengthening the anti-monopoly review for merger and acquisition with a VIE structure.
+Besides, some cases show that the SAMR is strengthening the anti-monopoly review for M&As with a VIE structure.
+Moreover, it's reported that China is planning to ban companies from going public on foreign stock markets through VIEs, though the China Securities Regulatory Commission (CSRC), the China security watchdog, has denied that.